Dr Malcolm Harrop (J & DC 45 – 54)

 Mal retired from PR Link at the age of 70 and then decided to embark on a doctorate at La Trobe University.
 He submitted his thesis on the history of glass making in Australia and received his doctorate at the age of 75.
 His thesis was then published as “Good things come from glass” and the book was runner up in an economic history prize in Australia.

 With time now on his hands, Mal realised that the elders in his community needed some stimulation and he was the moving spirit in setting up the Eltham/ Nillimbook U3A.
 Until recently he was tutoring on the History of Jazz, a passionate interest.

 Mal married Valerie Hawkins whom he met while working in Liverpool.
 They were married in Rossall School Chapel by Canon CE Young, his former Headmaster.

 Sadly he died in Melbourne on Saturday, 16th March after a brave fight with Parkinson’s at the age of 83.

 Mal is survived by Val and their two daughters, Jacquie, a lawyer and Pippa, an interior designer and two granddaughters, Lily and Ruby.

 Just before he died, Mal had a visit from his brother John Harrop (JS & DC 48-58).
 He greatly enjoyed the visit and was “on good form”.
-John is pictured with Mal and is the author of this piece.
+John is the author of this piece.